dotnet/docs-maui/docs/ios/pair-to-mac.md

 - It's possible to use the Windows command-line to build iOS apps.

 > [!NOTE]
 > Before following the instructions in this article, on a Mac, [install Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 Then manually open Xcode, after installation, so that it can add additional components.
-In addition, you should also install either the latest [Visual Studio 2022 for Mac](https://visualstudio.microsoft.com/vs/mac/) or [Mono](https://www.mono-project.com/download/stable/#download-mac).
+You should also install [Mono](https://www.mono-project.com/download/stable/#download-mac).
 In addition, if you have a Mac computer with Apple silicon please ensure that Rosetta is installed.
 >
-> If you would prefer not to install Visual Studio 2022 for Mac, Visual Studio 2022 can automatically configure the Mac build host.
+> Visual Studio 2022 will automatically configure the Mac build host.
 However, you must still install and run Xcode, and install Mono.

 ## Enable remote login on the Mac